dotnet/spark/docs/building/windows-instructions.md

 When you submit a .NET application, Spark .NET has the necessary logic written in Scala that inform Apache Spark how to handle your requests (e.g., request to create a new Spark Session, request to transfer data from .NET side to JVM side etc.).
 This logic can be found in the [Spark .NET Scala Source Code](../../src/scala).

-Regardless of whether you are using .NET Framework or .NET Core, you will need to build the Spark .NET Scala extension layer.
+Regardless of whether you are using .NET Framework or .NET 6, you will need to build the Spark .NET Scala extension layer.
 This is easy to do:

 ```powershell
 cd src\scala